xie186/ViewBS/README.md

 | DNAmethylation | RegionName1 | Region_file2 |

 Here is an example:

 ```
 ViewBS MethOverRegion --sample file:sampl_info_tab.txt --prefix bis_gene_5rank --context CG --outdir MethOverRegion
 ```

+The genes were devided into quintiles based on gene expression level.
+Rank1 group was the group with lowest expression level.
+Users can use this method to study the correlation between DNA methylation and gene expression.

 | #DNAmethylationData 	| Region 	| RegionFile                     	|
 |---------------------	|--------	|--------------------------------	|